tenzen-y/ansible-rook-ceph/docs/minimum.md

 * Notes
     * __You must build 3 VMs for K8s Master role.__
     * __You must build 3 VMs for K8s Worker role.__
-    * __You must attach 3 or more storage devices exclude OS drive, which it is 20GB or more.__
+    * __You must have a minimum of three 20GB storage devices on your all VMs ,excluding OS drive.__

-I have tested it in the following environments.
+I have tested it in the following environments by Hyper-V.

 |                          |  K8s Master and Worker VM  |
 | ------------------------ | -------------------------- |